Our Fish

 If all quality control points are met, we get the thumbs up, and the sockeye are placed in another chilled holding tank and taken to our cannery, where they are once again high-graded, filleted, deboned, flash-frozen, and vacuum-sealed the day of delivery.

 Until the fishing season is over, our processor Silver Bay Seafoods holds the salmon fillets in a storage freezer in Naknek, Alaska from where they are then shipped to their freezer facility in Seattle, Washington.
-In Seattle, Levi Thomet personally receives them, separates each order, and sends them on the way packed in dry ice to be enjoyed by you!
+In Seattle, I personally receive them, separate each order, and pack everything in Oregon ready to be pickded up or delivered!

 Brain & Body Fuel